risk-first/website/practices/Estimates.md

   - What [Feature Fit](Feature-Risk#feature-fit-risk) risks are we likely to have when we get there?
   - What [Complexity Risks](Complexity-Risk) will we face building our software?
 How can we avoid it ending up as a [Big Ball Of Mud](Complexity-Risk#big-ball-of-mud)?
   - Where are we likely to face [Boundary Risks](Boundary-Risk) and [Dead End Risks](Complexity-Risk#dead-end-risk)

+Instead of the Agile Estimation being about picking out a story-point number based on some idealised amount of typing that needs to be done, it should be about surfacing and weighing up risks.  e.g:

+ - "I think this task is problematic because it's going to massively increase our [Dependency Risk]() to add a new database here."
+ - "I don't think we should have component A interacting with component B because it'll introduce extra [Communication Risk]() which we will always be tripping over."
+ - "I worry we might not understand what the sales team want and are facing [Implementation Risk]().
+How about we try and get agreement on a specification?"

 #### How Can We Meet Reality Early on the Biggest Risks?

+In getting from A to B on the [Risk Landscape](Glossary#risk-landscape), imagine that all the [Attendant Risks](Glossary#attendant-risk) are the stages of a journey.
+Some might be on foot, train, car and so on.
+In order for your course of action to work, all the stages in the journey have to succeed.

+Although you might have to make the steps of a journey in some order, you can still mitigate risk in a different order.
+For example, checking the trains are running, making sure your bike is working, booking tickets and taxis, and so on.

-Imagine that all the [Attendant Risks](Glossary#attendant-risk) are links in a chain, and in order for your course of action to work, all the links in the chain have to hold.
-The _sensible_ approach would be to test the links _in order from weakest to strongest_.
-This means working out how to meet reality for each risk in turn.
+The _sensible_ approach would be to test the steps _in order from weakest to strongest_.
+This means working out how to meet reality for each risk in turn, in order from biggest risk to smallest.

 Often, a _strategy_ will be broken up into multiple actions.  _Which are the riskiest actions?_  Figure this out, using the Risk-First vocabulary and the best experience you can bring to bear, then, perform the actions which [Pay Off](Glossary#pay-off) the biggest risks first.

-As we saw from the "10x Developer" saw, [Learning Curve Risk]() and [Dead End Risk](), are likely to be the biggest risks.
+As we saw from the "10x Developer" saw, [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk), are likely to be the biggest risks.
 How can we front-load this and tackle these earlier?

- - _Having a vocabulary_ (like the one Risk-First provides) allows us to do this.
+ - _Having a vocabulary_ (like the one Risk-First provides) allows us to _at least talk about these_.  e.g. "I believe there is a [Dead End Risk]() that we might not be able to get this software to run on Linux."
- - Spike Solutions
- -
+ - Build mock-ups:
+   - UI wireframes allow us to bottom out the [Communication Risk](Communication-Risk) of the interfaces we build.
+   - Spike Solutions allow us to test algorithms and approaches before making them part of the main development.
+ - Don't pick delivery dates far in the future.
+Collectively work out the biggest risks and concerns with your clients, and then demonstrate how you mitigated them.

 ####  Talk Frankly About All The Risks

  - If the task that's been given is clearly impossible, does that mean it's been misunderstood?